 4) Wings – “With a Little Luck.”
 Jumping from No. 57 to 17 is this ode to optimism and love.
 As I’ve noted before, this is the song that fast-tracked my music fandom.
 I still love it.

 5) Dolly Parton – “Two Doors Down.”
 The country legend wasn’t a legend at this point in her career.
 The previous year, however, she’d finally found success on the pop charts with the title track to her Here You Come Again album.
-This song, the follow-up single (which ranks at No. 36), is actually a re-working of the original album version, and eventually replaced the original on the album itself, as well.
+This song, the follow-up single, is actually a re-working of the original album version, and eventually replaced the original on the album itself, as well.
 (It has more of a pop sheen.)
+It’s at No. 31.

 And one bonus…

 6) The Patti Smith Group – “Because the Night.”
-Entering the charts at No. 82 is this timeless tune written by Bruce Springsteen and recast by Patti Smith.
+Entering the charts the week before at No. 82 is this timeless tune written by Bruce Springsteen and recast by Patti Smith.
+This week it jumps 22 spots and lands at No. 60.